university-of-toronto-spendwise/spendwise/README.md

 ## Instructions

-⚠️ **Note:** Due to time constraints and a mid-project pivot, we were unable to deploy the application publicly.
-To test and access the application, please run it locally using the steps below.

 ## How to Use the Application

-After running the application locally, open:
+After running the application locally (see Development Environment Setup instructions below),  open:

 http://localhost:5174